scudzey/UVROverlay/README.md

 ## Known Issues
 * This won't work for all windows, only those with DWM drawing
   * Solution for Chrome: disable hardware acceleration
-* Using the controler to move the overlays results in shakey angular movements.
+* * Using the controller to move the overlays results in shaky angular movements.
 This will be addressed in future release.
 * Minimized applications will not draw
 * Changing an overlay to spacial tracking does not perfectly replicate positioning